AOSDP/downloads-website/index.md

 # Old Build

 These build are old!
-Always use lastest one.
+Always use latest one.

 <ul class="files-old">
     {% for file in site.files %}
         {% if file.old == true %}
             <h1>{{ file.file_name }}</h1>

+            Stable: {{ file.stable }}

             <h4>Downloads</h4>